mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 No change.

 ### 6-4 Feature Extraction
+Leveraging stepwise linear regression with higher degree terms & interactions (using *stepwise( )*), I was able to choose a few influential features.

 I figured that this part is the reason why I got top 4% ranking merely using one model, Random Forest, without leveraging stacking.

-Leveraging stepwise linear regression with higher degree terms & interactions (using *stepwise( )*), I was able to choose a few influential features.
+Putting the interactions into Random Forest, a quite creative move, might have led to the success.

 ### 6-5 Model Selection
 Then, I input those influential features to models, and tried combinations of those features in every model.
 The models I tried ranging from Naive Bayes, Linear Regression, SVM, Random Forest, XGBoost to Neural Network.
 Ultimately, I found that Ramdom Forest yielded the best results.